Constacyclic codes with best-known parameters: Introduction

 The rest of this paper is organized as follows.
 In Section~\ref{sec:pre}, we present some preliminary results.
 In Section~\ref{sec:cons}, we present some general constructions for infinite families of constacyclic codes.
-In Section~\ref{sec:prime}, we construct two infinite families of constacyclic codes with prime length.
-In Section~\ref{sec:qp}, we construct two infinite families of constacyclic codes with length $n=\frac{q^p-1}{rs}$.
+In Section~\ref{sec:qp}, we construct two infinite families of constacyclic codes with length $n=\frac{q^p-1}{rs}$ for any positive integers $r, s$ such that $r \mid q-1$ and $s \mid \frac{q^p -1}{r}$.
 In Section~\ref{sec:pbq}, we construct several infinite families of constacyclic codes with length $n=\Phi_{p^b}(q)$.
 In Section~\ref{sec:p1p2}, we construct two infinite families of constacyclic codes with length $n=\Phi_{p_1p_2}(q)$.